 The process for saving calendula is exactly the same as saving zinnias.
 Let the seed heads dry out, break them up, and collect the seeds.
 Calendula is a wonderful companion flower and is great in homemade salves and soaps.

-Are there any other annual flowers that are easy to collect seeds from?
-Tell us about it in the comments!
+Are there any other annual flowers that you find easy to collect seeds from?